santiagoMeloMedina/aforoTesting/backend/README.md

 > __DB_USER__ &#8594; "root"
 > __DB_NAME__ &#8594; "aforo"

-After all of this you can run
+After all of this you can run on the `src` folder
     ```
         python3 main.py
     ```